Jenny Berggren

-Jenny Cecilia Petrén, (née Berggren; born 19 May 1972), professionally known as Jenny Berggren and Jenny from Ace of Base is a Swedish mezzo-soprano singer and former lead singer in the Swedish pop band Ace of Base.
+Jenny Cecilia Petrén (née Berggren; born 19 May 1972), professionally known as Jenny Berggren and Jenny from Ace of Base is a Swedish mezzo-soprano singer and former lead singer in the Swedish pop band Ace of Base.
 Since 1995, she has also been writing songs and performing solo.
 In 2010, she released her debut album My Story.

 Life and career

 Early life

-Berggren was born in Gothenburg, the third of three children born to Göran Berggren, an X-ray technician, and Birgitta Berggren.
+Berggren was born in Gothenburg, the youngest of three children born to Göran Berggren, an X-ray technician, and Birgitta Berggren.
 She was raised in a Christian family in the Gothenburg suburbs.

 All three children took music lessons, and Berggren, along with her older sister Malin, practiced violin.
 Educated to become a teacher, Berggren studied classical music and sang for her church choir with her sister.

 Ace of Base

 During the late 1980s, the Berggren siblings, along with close friend, Ulf Ekberg, formed the techno band Tech Noir.
 The group eventually became Ace of Base.
 Berggren also attended university, with the intention of becoming a teacher.
 However, she still pursued a musical career, performing background vocals for symphonic rock band Masque while simultaneously preparing vocals to Ace of Base material, which had yet to be released.
 Berggren put her plans to become a teacher on hold when Ace of Base was signed to Danish label Mega Records, with the band's debut album eventually selling more than 30 million copies worldwide.

 Berggren's original role in the band was equal with her sister, Linn Berggren, although the first singles chosen by the record company had Linn singing most of the lead vocals.
 In the early years, she and Linn only had a minor role in the production or writing of any of the band's songs.
 Berggren later composed several songs for the band's The Bridge album, including "Ravine", a song about an attack that occurred the night of 27 April 1994.
 On that evening, Berggren and her mother were attacked in their home by a woman who had followed Berggren home.
 Berggren's mother was stabbed in the hands, and the woman, a 21-year-old German named Manuela Behrendt, was banned from returning to Sweden.
 Jenny also composed "Wave Wet Sand" and "Experience Pearls".
 She then continued to compose songs for the band's albums, and her compositions have been included on each successive album.
 Later, with sister Linn's sudden withdrawal from the spotlight and beginning with the single "Life Is a Flower" in 1998, Berggren was forced into a more prominent vocal role.